Optical disc drive: History

 The first Blu-ray prototype was unveiled by Sony in October 2000, and the first commercial recording device was released to market on April 10, 2003.
 In January 2005, TDK announced that they had developed an ultra-hard yet very thin polymer coating ("Durabis") for Blu-ray Discs; this was a significant technical advance because better protection was desired for the consumer market to protect bare discs against scratching and damage compared to DVD.
 Technically Blu-ray Disc also required a thinner layer for the narrower beam and shorter wavelength 'blue' laser.
 The first BD-ROM players (Samsung BD-P1000) were shipped in mid-June 2006.
 The first Blu-ray Disc titles were released by Sony and MGM on June 20, 2006.
 The first mass-market Blu-ray Disc rewritable drive for the PC was the BWU-100A, released by Sony on July 18, 2006.

 Starting in the mid-2010s, computer manufacturers began to stop including built-in optical disc drives on their products, with the advent of cheap, rugged (scratches can not cause corrupted data, inaccessible files or skipping audio/video), fast and high capacity USB drives and video on demand over the internet.
 Excluding an optical drive allows for circuit boards in laptops to be larger and less dense, requiring less layers, reducing production costs while also reducing weight and thickness, or for batteries to be larger.
 Computer case manufacturers also began to stop including 5 1/4-inch bays for installing optical disc drives.
 However, new optical disc drives are still (as of 2020) available for purchase.
 Notable optical disc drive OEMs include Hitachi, LG Electronics (merged into Hitachi-LG Data Storage), Toshiba, Samsung Electronics (merged into Toshiba Samsung Storage Technology), Sony, NEC (merged into Optiarc), Lite-On, Philips (merged into Philips & Lite-On Digital Solutions), Pioneer Corporation, Plextor, Panasonic, Yamaha Corporation and Kenwood.

+In May 2025, Pioneer exited the optical disc market.
+In August 2026, reports emerged that the amount of disc manufacturing facilities was declining, with components required to make optical disc drives also becoming harder to source.